-How to Buy the Go Rome Explorer Pass
+How to Buy the Go City Rome Explorer Pass

 You can buy the Go City Rome Explorer Pass here.

-Once your purchase goes through, you’ll receive your pass digitally via email.
+Once your purchase is complete, you’ll receive your pass digitally via email.
 You can print it at home if you prefer a hard copy, or you can download the free Go City app to keep it on your smartphone.
 I prefer the digital option because I enjoy the convenience of having everything I can on my phone.
 It’s just less to carry and helps me feel more organized – but you do you!

 The Go City Rome Explorer Pass is backed by a 90-day risk-free guarantee.
 That means if you buy the pass but change your mind before you activate it, you can get a full refund within 90 days.
 If you don’t change your mind, you have a two years to activate your pass; after that, it expires.

 Rome Explorer Pass Review: Is It Worth It?

 The Go City Rome Explorer Pass is best for someone who wants to do a little of everything: some key sightseeing, a classy evening at the opera, and maybe some dining or nightlife experiences.

 While I like the inclusion of concerts and dining on the pass, I feel like it comes at the expense of major sightseeing opportunities.
 That’s fine, as long as you know what you’re getting going in.

 It’s pretty easy to save money with the Go City Rome Explorer Pass, as long as you’re smart about choosing your attractions.

-Including the major sites – like the Coloseeum/Roman Forum, Vatican Museums/Sistine Chapel, and Basilica of St. Peter tour on your pass usually means you’ll get your money’s worth.
+Including the major sites – like the Coloseeum/Roman Forum, Vatican Museums/Sistine Chapel, and Basilica of St. Peter tour – in your selections usually means you’ll get your money’s worth.
 So, in terms of dollars and cents, the pass is worth it.